NewPath-Consulting/ez-wildapricot-webdesigner/README.md

 2.0.6 - added `delaybutton` function and changed the `delay` function to use `replace` when default text is present 12/06/2023

-2.0.7 - changed `delay` to `shortdelay` and `longdelay`, the delays are configurable in the documented Javascript variables 01/04/2023
+2.0.7 - changed `delay` to `shortdelay` and `longdelay`, the delays are configurable in the documented JavaScript variables 01/04/2023

 2.0.8 - NO code changes - README.md updated installation instructions (custom domain before script installation) 02/15/2023

-2.0.9 - removed the CSS from install script and added it into the code to ensure no "white screen of death" scenarios if Javascript fails to install 02/18/2023
+2.0.9 - removed the CSS from install script and added it into the code to ensure no "white screen of death" scenarios if JavaScript fails to install 02/18/2023

 2.1.0 - added the `replace_element` function for backwards compatibility to pre-v2 WATM/EZ Website Designer versions 04/09/2023
 - the EZ license is now checked once per day, rather than on every page load